vuejs/core/packages/vue-compat/README.md

     - You can filter for specific warnings in the browser console.
 It's a good idea to use the filter and focus on fixing one item at a time.
 You can also use negated filters like `-GLOBAL_MOUNT`.

-    - You can suppress specific deperecations via [compat configuration](#compat-configuration).
+    - You can suppress specific deprecations via [compat configuration](#compat-configuration).

     - Some warnings maybe caused by a dependency that you use (e.g. `vue-router`).
 You can check this from the warning's component trace or stack trace (expanded on click).
 Focus on fixing the warnings that originates from your own source code first.